weuzor/bowden_cutter/README.md

 * Assemble the toolhead with the modified extruder and printhead.
 * Run the bowden wire through the actuator hole and insert the ptfe tubes in the ecas collet
-* Insert the blade shuttle, place the wire loop around the pulley
+* Insert the blade shuttle and place the wire loop around the pulley
 * Loosen the wire clamp bolts and route the wire on the servo as shown.
 * Adjust the wire so that the blade shuttle is flush with the guiding edge and the servo is approximately in the position shown
 * Tighten the wire clamp bolts